 Laura Federighi is the department's chief financial officer.
 She prepares the department's budget, monitors its compliance with finance rules and regulations, and oversees all of DPD's budget and finance functions.
 Before coming to DPD, Laura worked in the county's Department of Public Health and the Department of Transportation in various finance and administration positions.
 She serves on several countywide project committees, including the Business Intelligence Analytics project, the Budget Advisory Team, the Enterprise Resource Planning Evaluation Team and the Best Run Government Deployment Review Team.
 Before coming to King County, Laura worked at the University of Washington, where she was instrumental in establishing the recycling and waste management programs and a supported employment program for people with disabilities.

-Gordon Hill, Criminal Practice and Policy Director
+Gordon Hill, Deputy Director

 Scott Ketterling, Assigned Counsel Coordinator

 As DPD's assigned counsel coordinator, Scott Ketterling is responsible for recruiting and selecting DPD's assigned counsel panels, outside attorneys who represent clients for the Department when DPD cannot do so due to prior representation of involved parties (called "conflicts" in the world of law firms).
 He also updates policies and practices governing assigned counsel, coordinates case reassignments when attorneys leave the panels, and acts as a liaison with DPD's expert masters, who review and respond to expert service requests.
 Scott, a 2004 graduate of Vermont Law School, has been a public defender throughout his law career.
 He has extensive trial experience, has represented clients in nearly every kind of criminal case, and has worked as a visiting clinical professor in the Youth Advocacy Clinic at Seattle University School of Law.

 David Montes, Special Counsel, Criminal Policy and Practice